Aider-AI/aider/docs/benchmarks.md

 syntactically correct json data structure that contains the text of the new code?

-Using more complex output formats with GPT seems to introduce two issues:
+Using more complex output formats with GPT seems to cause two issues:

   - It makes GPT write worse code.
 Keeping the output format simple seems to allow GPT to devote more attention to the actual coding task.
   - It reduces GPT's adherence to the output format, making it more challenging for tools like aider to accurately identify and apply the edits GPT is attempting to make.